rdkcentral/mock-firebolt/docs/DotConfig.md

 novalidate mode where Mock Firebolt does not validate uploaded method overrides.

-When Mock Firebolt starts up,it will check for `validateFlag` value in mf.config.json file and novalidate flag passed via the `--novalidate` command line argument.
+When Mock Firebolt starts up,it will check for `validateMethodOverrides` value in mf.config.json file and novalidate flag passed via the `--novalidate` command line argument.

-A validateFlag:true value in the mf.config.json file should take precedence over the --novalidate command-line argument, if given.
+A validateMethodOverrides:true value in the mf.config.json file should take precedence over the --novalidate command-line argument, if given.

 Normally users will not want to use this feature/flag

 ## Enabling novalidate Flag

-To disable validation of uploaded method overrides, you must set validateFlag in mf.config.json to `false` and pass `--novalidate` command line argument when you start Mock Firebolt.
+To disable validation of uploaded method overrides, you must set validateMethodOverrides in mf.config.json to `false` and pass `--novalidate` command line argument when you start Mock Firebolt.

 Example:
 ```